deadlyvipers/dojo_rules/introduction.md

 Hello peeps!
 Your master is in da house!
-The best code school path is git.
+The best code school path is iOS.